prabeesh/prabeesh.github.io/content/blog/mqtt-scala-publisher-and-subscriber.md

 done
 ```

-This comprehensive MQTT tutorial provides a solid foundation for building scalable, reliable IoT messaging systems in Scala.
-The combination of Eclipse Paho's robust client library with Scala's functional programming capabilities creates an excellent platform for modern distributed applications.

-For more advanced Scala tutorials and IoT development patterns, explore our guide on [Apache Spark performance tuning](/blog/2023/01/06/performance-tuning-on-apache-spark/).
+For related Scala and data-processing content, see [Apache Spark performance tuning](/blog/2023/01/06/performance-tuning-on-apache-spark/).